n0td1n0kh0a/docs-cheating2/en/knowledge/how_to_install_client.md

 Most common clients: [LiquidBounce NextGen](https://vn.liquidbounce.net/download), [ThunderHack Recode](https://github.com/Pan4ur/ThunderHack-Recode), Meteor, etc.

 Steps on how to install these clients:
 - Step 1: Make sure that you have installed Fabric and it’s API beforehand.
-Fabric can be found at: https://fabricmc.net/use/installer/ and the Fabric API is available at: https://www.curseforge.com/minecraft/mc-mods/fabric-api/files/all?page=1&pageSize=20
+Fabric can be found at [here](https://fabricmc.net/use/installer/) and the Fabric API is available at [here](https://www.curseforge.com/minecraft/mc-mods/fabric-api/files/all?page=1&pageSize=20).
 - Step 2: Make sure that you downloaded the client from an official source and extracted (if compressed)
 - Step 3: Locate your .minecraft directory
     - For TLauncher, Legacy Launcher, or SkLauncher you can click on the folder icon.